balkey/eu1420/README.md

 $ pip3 install -r requirements.txt
 ```

-That's it, you should be ready to go!

 ### Include config files

 Make sure you have included all necessary configuration files.
-YOu can see examples in the [config folder](https://github.com/balkey/eu1420/tree/master/config).
+You can see examples in the [config folder](https://github.com/balkey/eu1420/tree/master/config).

+That's it, you should be ready to go!

 ## SHORT MANUAL